pnbruckner/ha-life360/README.md

 ## Installation

-In theory this can be installed using HACS as an external repository.
+In theory this can be installed using [HACS](https://hacs.xyz/) as an [custom repository](https://hacs.xyz/docs/faq/custom_repositories/).
 Or you can manually install it.

 Basically you need to get all of the files & folders in [custom_components/life360](custom_components/life360) into a similarly named folder in your Home Assistant configuration folder.
 If you've never done that and are